ForwardFeed/taillow/README.md

 # What are the objectives
 ## 1 Data Aggregator
-- Build an automatic data aggregator from the base game I intend to support (here it's pokemon Elite redux) that outputs data in a basic json state.
+- Build an automatic data aggregator from the base game I intend to primarily support (here it's pokemon Elite redux) that outputs data in a basic json state.
 - Build a system to manually check/adding/removing/modifying data extending from precise datas to broad rules.
 - Build a compaction system to set most informations as implicit in order to reduce the data size.
 - Pack the data with messagepack and name it correctly.